 Maybe it won’t influence productivity of one developer during the trial period, but the corporate culture of the offshore development team will suffer in the long run.

 A client should make no difference between the in-house and offshore dedicated team.
 Live communication is the best tool to achieve equality.

-From our practical experience, client and offshore team establish trust-based relations faster if a company’s representative visits the team every six months or at least annually to work together and hold team building activities.
+From our practical experience, client and offshore developers establish trust-based relations faster if a company’s representative visits the team every six months or at least annually to work together and hold team building activities.

 Transparent terms of cooperation, correct selection of team members, considering team’s opinion are the main three factors that boost team productivity and team culture.